Expand Neurons, Not Parameters: Methodology

-We test our framework on FashionMNIST \citep{xiao2017fashion}, CIFAR-100 \citep{krizhevsky2009learning}, ImageNet-100 (self-constructed via a random selection of 100 classes), and ImageNet-1k \citep{deng2009imagenet}.
+\textbf{Visual classification}\\ We test our framework on FashionMNIST \citep{xiao2017fashion}, CIFAR-100 \citep{krizhevsky2009learning}, ImageNet-100 (constructed via a random selection of 100 ImageNet classes), and ImageNet-1k \citep{deng2009imagenet}.
 For FashionMNIST, we use raw flattened grayscale images.
-For CIFAR-100 and ImageNet, we extract embeddings using a pretrained CLIP ViT-B/16 model \citep{radford2021learning}, treating these embeddings as fixed inputs to the classifier.
-This decouples our analysis from the variability of representation learning and isolates the effect of expansion under a non-zero parameter budget on classification performance.
-Further training details can be found in Section \ref{sec:training}.
+For CIFAR-100 and ImageNet, we evaluate on features extracted using a frozen CLIP ViT-B/16 encoder \citep{radford2021learning}, treating these embeddings as fixed inputs to the classifier.
+Using frozen embeddings decouples our analysis from representation learning dynamics and isolates the effect of expansion under a fixed non-zero parameter budget on classification performance.
+In addition, we include experiments on raw images from CIFAR-100 using a CNN backbone trained jointly with the classifier, providing evidence that neuronal expansion remains effective when representations and the classifier are learned end-to-end.
+Additional training details in \cref{sec:training,sec:learnedembeddings}.